cal-overflow/site/src/content/books/index.md

 I'm unsure where I stand regarding Marijuana use. \
 I love coffee, but I don't know how I should feel about caffeine.
 -->
-  - Drunk: How We Sipped, Danced, and Stumbled Our Way to Civilization (Edward Slingerland)
-  - Drink?
-(David Nutt)
+  - The Bible
+  - Alcohol: The World’s Favorite Drug (Griffith Edwards)
   - The Science of Marijuana (Leslie L. Iversen)
-  - Alcohol: The World’s Favorite Drug (Griffith Edwards)
   - The 7 habits of highly effective people (Stephen Covey)
   - The interpretation of dreams (Sigmund Freud)
   - Bowling alone (Robert D. Putnam)